Guantanamo Bay detention camp: President Biden

 On 19 July 2021, The U.S. Department of State under the Biden Administration released Moroccan national Abdul Latif Nasir into the custody of his home country.
 Nasir was the first Guantanamo detainee released since 2016 and after his departure 39 detainees still remained imprisoned.
 Nasir was originally cleared for release by the Obama Administration in 2016 but remained in custody initially due to bureaucratic delays and later due to President Trump's policy changes restricting Guantanamo prisoner releases.
 A State Department spokesman stated, "The Biden Administration remains dedicated to a deliberate and thorough process focused on responsibly reducing the detainee population and ultimately closing of the Guantanamo facility."
 Critics have contended that the Biden administration may not be prepared or able to fully close the prison on the basis that, "In order to close the prison, Biden would need to move all 39 detainees to other prisons or locations", and that there have not been enough concrete steps taken in order to ensure existing detainees are successfully relocated and the closing steps are carried out.

 Over the course of spring 2022, the American government released three more detainees; Mohammed al-Qahtani, Sufyian Barhoumi, and Asadullah Haroon Gul.
 In fall 2022, the government released Saifullah Paracha, the oldest prisoner.

-As of March 2023, there remain 34 detainees in the facility, of which 19 have been cleared for release but have not yet been released.
+In January 2025, the United States transferred 11 Yemeni prisoners from Guantánamo Bay to a detention facility in Oman, citing the reduced occupancy at the Guantanamo Bay facility.
+The Omani government agreed to host the detainees as part of a broader international effort to further reduce the detainee population at Guantanamo.